Sainik School Kazhakootam: Administration

 Sainik School, Kazhakootam, like the other Sainik Schools, is governed by Sainik Schools Society, which is an autonomous body under the Ministry of Defence, Government of India.
 Sainik School, Lucknow, which is governed by the UP state government, is an exception.
 The society is headed by the board of governors, with the Union Defence Minister at the helm.
 The chief Ministers or Education Ministers are part of the councils of Sainik Schools in their respective states.
 Further, a senior defence officer chairs a local board of administration.
 The Air Officer Commanding-in-Chief, Southern Air Command, is in charge of Sainik School, Kazhakootam.
-The principal, who is the academic and administrative head of the institute, is appointed on deputation, and will be of a rank of colonel or its equivalent from the Indian Navy, or the Indian Air Force.
-Vice Principal (hitherto headmaster) and Administrative Officer (hitherto Registrar), who are again military officers of or equivalent to the ranks of Lt.
-Col. or Major, look after the academic and the administrative affairs respectively.
+The principal, who is the academic and administrative head of the institute, is appointed on deputation and will be of the rank of ⠀⠀colonel⠀⠀ or its equivalent from the ⠀⠀Indian Navy⠀⠀and the Indian Air Force.
+Vice Principal (formerly Headmaster) and Administrative Officer (formerly Registrar), who are again military officers of or equivalent to the ranks of Lt.
+Col. or Major, look after the academic and administrative affairs, respectively.

-The academic activities are coordinated by a Senior Master who reports to Vice Principal.
-The non academic activities such as estates is managed by Quarter Master, cadet's Mess by Mess Manager, and Medical Infirmary Room (MI Room) by a Medical Officer.
-In the absence of Administrative Officer or Registrar the role is handled by the Medical Officer.
+The academic activities are coordinated by a Senior Master who reports to the Vice Principal.
+The non-academic activities, such as estates, are managed by the Quarter Master, cadet's Mess by the Mess Manager, and the Medical Infirmary Room (MI Room) by a Medical Officer.
+In the absence of an Administrative Officer or Registrar, the role is handled by the Medical Officer.